dcarver1/carverd/resume.md

 *Act as resource for student engagement (80% of duties)*

 - Hold office hours, respond to emails, and hold pretest study sessions
-- Provided training and troubleshooting help for geospatial questions for a graduate level course in Landscape Architecture
+- Provided training and troubleshooting help for geospatial questions for a graduate-level course in Landscape Architecture

 *Hold classroom lectures for classes (20% of duties)*